EugeneHao/EugeneHao.github.io/README.md

-jarad.github.com
+EugeneHao.github.com
 ================

-This is my professional website (outside of a university).
+This is my personal website.

 ## Serve locally